Canadian and US Immigration Law

 The PNP is divided into two main streams, Express Entry, and non-Express Entry.
 Express Entry is a federal system that manages applications for the Federal Skilled Worker Program, the Federal Skilled Trades Program, and the Canadian Experience Class.
 If an applicant meets the criteria of a PNP stream that is aligned with Express Entry, they can create an Express Entry profile, making them eligible for provincial nomination.
 If an applicant receives confirmation of a provincial nomination, they will receive additional points in the Comprehensive Ranking System (CRS) and increase their chances of being approved to apply for Canadian permanent residence.
 Each province/territory has a limited number of nominations that can be issued under their PNP.

-How to apply for a Provincial Nominee Program in Canada
+How to Apply for a Provincial Nominee Program in Canada

 Provincial Nominee Program FAQ